tamontealegrep/MarketplaceCondition/README.md

 none    90000
 Name: international_delivery_mode, dtype: int64
 ```
-The 'international_delivery_mode' column has a single value, a string of 'none', so it will be removed.
+The `international_delivery_mode` column has a single value, a string of 'none', so it will be removed.

 --------
 ```python